rahul-Ramamurthy1/HumanBehaviorModeling/README.md

 #run_experiment
 Loads the test and train data, repeats the evaluation based on the user's preference, gathers and summarizes the result.

+#ADDITIONAL NOTES
+For the prefix variable in the code, change the file path appropriately.